Skip to main content

 Certain packages with long descriptions might have their description messed up when this is run.
 Check if this happened, and fix it if necessary.

-Using a Different Version
+Using a different version

 To update the package to a newer version, use the update task.